decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 layout: post
 ---

-After we fix the communication model, [synchrony, asynchrony, or partial synchrony](/2019-06-01-2019-5-31-models/), and a [threshold adversary](/2019-06-17-the-threshold-adversary/) we still have 5 important modeling decisions about the adversary power:
+After we fix the communication model, [synchrony, asynchrony, or partial synchrony](/2019-06-01-2019-5-31-models/), and a [threshold adversary](/2019-06-17-the-threshold-adversary/) there are still five important modeling decisions regarding the adversary's power:

 1. The type of corruption (passive, crash, omission, or Byzantine).
 2. The computational power of the adversary (unbounded, computational, or fine-grained).